 Terpenes are largely what determines the ambiance of a high.
 They’re typically the first thing someone notices when sniffing fresh flowers or opening a bag of carefully-cured dank due to their pungent aroma and (hopefully) awesome flavor.
 But terpenes play a much greater role in determining the outcome of a high than many people realize.

 Terpenes have long been used therapeutically to help treat things like the common cold or a restless mind, and their abundance in cannabis has the same effect on our bodies.
-In fact, their effects are amplified when consumed in conjunction with cannabinoids like THC and CBD because they work on the same receptors in the body, dancing together in this sort of “entourage effect.”
+In fact, their effects are amplified when consumed in conjunction with cannabinoids because they work on the same receptors in the body, dancing together in this sort of “entourage effect.”

-When terpenes like floral linalool or citrusy limonene interact with cannabinoid receptors in the body, the effects are often an uplifted spirit and a reduced amount of pain.
-When these qualities are regularly attributed to a specific strain type — in this case, a common sativa trait — it is only natural that these generalizations would stick on one side of the indica vs sativa debate (just like the musky flavor of myrcene terpenes characteristic of many indica strains).
+Terpenes like floral linalool or citrusy limonene interact with cannabinoid receptors in the body to elicit an uplifted, pain-free effect.
+These qualities regularly attach to a specific strain type — in this case, sativa.
+Consequently, these generalizations often land themselves on one side of the indica vs sativa spectrum.
+For example, the musky flavor of myrcene terpenes characteristic of many indica varieties.

 Using What You Learn to Find the Best Cannabis Strains

-Just because a strain’s effects are not necessarily determined by whether they are more indica-dominant or more sativa-dominant does not mean the distinction isn’t important.
-To grow the best cannabis for your space and desired effects, it’s important to consider both the strain type (indica versus sativa) as well as its terpene content.
+A strain’s effects are not necessarily determined by whether they are more indica-dominant or more sativa-dominant.
+However, the distinction is still important.
+Growers must consider both the strain type and terpene content to buy the best cannabis seeds.
 Search for strains based on their flavor profile or strain type then refine your search accordingly until you find the perfect strain(s) for your needs.

 We encourage you to track your results in a notebook and share your results with our social media pages or in the comment section below.
 Comments help our online community thrive by letting us learn from each other.